kamikazestar/AnsibleRoleOsLinuxUpdate/README.md

 AnsibleRoleOsLinuxUpdate
 =========

-This role will update Apt or Yum cache on Linux based operating systems.
-On Debian based operating systems this role will perform also safe upgrade.
+This role will update Apt cache on Debian based operating systems, and perform also safe upgrade.

 Requirements
 ------------